CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/loops/infinitelooperrorcode.md

 ## Summary

-The `InfiniteLoopErrorCode` data type is used to represent an error code explaining the reason a [InfiniteLoopException][] occurred.
+The `InfiniteLoopErrorCode` data type is used to represent an error code explaining the reason an [InfiniteLoopException][] occurred.
 For more information on the exception itself, see [InfiniteLoopException][].

 `InfiniteLoopErrorCode` is an [enum][Working with Enums] data type, which means it has a defined set of values, where each value has an associated [String][] name and [Int32][] value.